TUTORIAL

 return stats_response.json().get("data", {})

-stats = get_player_stats_by_name("Salah")
+stats = get_player_stats_by_name("Salah", season_id="sn_6125938")

-Bulk Fetching All Players in a Competition
+Bulk Fetching All Players in a Team

 import requests